hickory-dns/hickory-dns/bin/README.md

 # Overview

-Trust-DNS provides a binary for hosting or forwarding DNS zones.
+Hickory DNS provides a binary for hosting or forwarding DNS zones.

 This a named implementation for DNS zone hosting.
 It is capable of performing signing all records in the zone for server DNSSEC RRSIG records associated with all records in a zone.
 There is also a `trust-dns` binary that can be generated from the library with `cargo install trust-dns`.
 Dynamic updates are supported via `SIG0` (an mTLS authentication method is under development).

-**NOTICE** This project was rebranded fromt Trust-DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-dns](https://crates.io/crates/hickory-dns), from `0.24` and onward, for prior versions see [trust-dns](https://crates.io/crates/trust-dns).
+**NOTICE** This project was rebranded fromt Hickory DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-dns](https://crates.io/crates/hickory-dns), from `0.24` and onward, for prior versions see [trust-dns](https://crates.io/crates/trust-dns).

 ## Features